Foreign relations of Israel: Brazil

 Brazil played a large role in the establishment of the State of Israel.
 Brazil held the Presidency office of the UN General Assembly in 1947, which proclaimed the Partition Plan for Palestine.
 The Brazilian delegation to the U.N., supported and heavily lobbied for the partition of Palestine toward the creation of the State of Israel.
 Brazil was also one of the first countries to recognize the State of Israel, on 7 February 1949, less than one year after Israeli Declaration of Independence.

 Nowadays, Brazil and Israel maintain close political, economic and military ties.
 Brazil is a full member state of Israel Allies Caucus, a political advocacy organization that mobilizes pro-Israel parliamentarians in governments worldwide.
 The two nations enjoy a degree of arms cooperation as Brazil is a key buyer of Israeli weapons and military technology.
 Also, Brazil is Israel's largest trading partner in Latin America.
 Israel has an embassy in Brasília and a consulate-general in São Paulo and Brazil has an embassy in Tel Aviv and an honorary consulate in Haifa.
 A longstanding dispute between Israel and Brazil is ongoing over Brazil's official rejection of a new Israeli ambassador because of his ties to the West Bank.

-Brazil-Israel relations have improved significantly during the presidency of Jair Bolsonaro since 2019.
-Brazilian president Bolsonaro has expressed his love for Israel several times.
-He has even said to have turned Brazil into Israel's new best friend.
+Brazil-Israel relations improved significantly during the presidency of Jair Bolsonaro (2019 - 2023).
+Brazilian president Bolsonaro expressed his love for Israel several times.
+He even said to have turned Brazil into Israel's new best friend.

 In December 2019, Brazil opened a trade office in Jerusalem.
 Brazil also considered to move its embassy to Israel from Tel Aviv to Jerusalem.

 Brazil has the ninth largest Jewish community in the world, about 107,329 by 2010, according to the IBGE census.
 The Jewish Confederation of Brazil (CONIB) estimates to more than 120,000.